openhwgroup/cva6/docs/03_cv32a6_design/source/cv32a6_isa.rst

     **Invalid values**: NONE

-    **Exception raised**: Jumps to an incorrect instruction address will usually quickly raise an exception.
+    **Exception raised**: jumps to an incorrect instruction address will usually quickly raise an exception.

 - **C.JAL**: Compressed Jump and Link